Raj210Kumari/Google-Hash-Code-2020/README.md

 $python hashcode.py < input_file.txt > output_file.txt
 ```

-**Note: You can change the names of these input files accordingly.
+**Note: You can change the names of these i/o files accordingly.
 This is merely a sample command.
 Also, make sure you're working in the right directory.**